haykalmhs/INGVEruptionEdit/README.md

 ## Results:
-I was able to reach the first position on the leaderboard with a score of 3.84e6 (mean absolute error).
+I was able to reach the 4th rank of the public leaderboard and 6th on the private one, with a score of 3.69e6 (mean absolute error).